West Amwell Township

 Hedgerow Trail – Red: Taking off from the dirt lane coming up from Gulick Road, this route follows the grassy boundary between two fields, and then drops down to the right side of a hedgerow of trees.
 At the end of the hedgerow the route bends down along the edge of the field to its lower corner, where a 40-foot path into the woods links it to the blue-marked northern Hill Trail.

 Note: Walkers using the Pond Trail to return to the parking lot on Rocktown-Lambertville Road should stay alert.
 As they climb up from the creek, a first branch of the trail appears to head slightly right (almost straight); do not take it.
 Continue another 20 yards to where another branch heads up through the woods to the right (almost straight).
-An orange marker is placed on a somewhat distant tree, but there are no trees right by the trail.
+A yellow marker is visible on a post at the intersection where the route turns towards the field and the parking lot.

 South Creekside Trail – White: At the westernmost point of the Northern Hill Trail, a trail marked in white descends a few steps and turns sharp left towards the Alexauken Creek.
 Stone steps on both sides, and large stone slabs, provide a convenient crossing–and a beautiful spot for a picnic or just contemplation.
 On the south side of the creek, the white trail goes back upstream, offering beautiful views down to the creek, and joins the Pond Trail just above the old stone stairway.